Raised beach: Correlational dating

 The morphostratigraphic approach focuses especially in regions of marine regression on the altitude as the most important criterion to distinguish coastlines of different ages.
 Moreover, individual marine terraces can be correlated based on their size and continuity.
 Also, paleo-soils as well as glacial, fluvial, eolian and periglacial landforms and sediments may be used to find correlations between terraces.
 On New Zealand's North Island, for instance, tephra and loess were used to date and correlate marine terraces.
 At the terminus advance of former glaciers marine terraces can be correlated by their size, as their width decreases with age due to the slowly thawing glaciers along the coastline.

-The lithostratigraphic approach uses typical sequences of sediment and rock strata to prove sea level fluctuations on the basis of an alternation of terrestrial and marine sediments or littoral and shallow marine sediments.
+The lithostratigraphic approach uses typical sequences of sediment and rock strata to prove sea-level fluctuations based on an alternation of terrestrial and marine sediments or littoral and shallow marine sediments.
 Those strata show typical layers of transgressive and regressive patterns.
 However, an unconformity in the sediment sequence might make this analysis difficult.

 The biostratigraphic approach uses remains of organisms which can indicate the age of a marine terrace.
 For that, often mollusc shells, foraminifera or pollen are used.
 Especially Mollusca can show specific properties depending on their depth of sedimentation.
 Thus, they can be used to estimate former water depths.

 Marine terraces are often correlated to marine oxygen isotopic stages (MIS) and can also be roughly dated using their stratigraphic position.

 Direct dating

 There are various methods for the direct dating of marine terraces and their related materials.
 The most common method is 14C radiocarbon dating, which has been used, for example, on the North Island of New Zealand to date several marine terraces.
 It utilizes terrestrial biogenic materials in coastal sediments, such as mollusc shells, by analyzing the 14C isotope.
-In some cases, however, dating based on the 230Th/234U ratio was applied, in case detrital contamination or low uranium concentrations made finding a high resolution dating difficult.
-In a study in southern Italy paleomagnetism was used to carry out paleomagnetic datings and luminescence dating (OSL) was used in different studies on the San Andreas Fault and on the Quaternary Eupcheon Fault in South Korea.
-In the last decade, the dating of marine terraces has been enhanced since the arrival of terrestrial cosmogenic nuclides method, and particularly through the use of 10Be and 26Al cosmogenic isotopes produced on site.
+In some cases, however, dating based on the 230Th/234U ratio was applied, in case detrital contamination or low uranium concentrations made finding a high-resolution dating difficult.
+In a study in southern Italy, paleomagnetism was used to carry out paleomagnetic datings and luminescence dating (OSL) was used in different studies on the San Andreas Fault and on the Quaternary Eupcheon Fault in South Korea.
+In the last decade, the dating of marine terraces has been enhanced since the arrival of the terrestrial cosmogenic nuclides method, particularly through the use of 10Be and 26Al cosmogenic isotopes produced on site.
 These isotopes record the duration of surface exposure to cosmic rays.
 This exposure age reflects the age of abandonment of a marine terrace by the sea.

-In order to calculate the eustatic sea level for each dated terrace, it is assumed that the eustatic sea-level position corresponding to at least one marine terrace is known and that the uplift rate has remained essentially constant in each section.
+To calculate the eustatic sea level for each dated terrace, it is assumed that the eustatic sea-level position corresponding to at least one marine terrace is known and that the uplift rate has remained essentially constant in each section.